-Immigration Ban Suspended In Part By Federal Courts; Refugee Deportation Halted
+Immigration Ban Suspended In Part By Federal Courts — Refugee Deportation Halted

 “and I hereby suspend entry into the United States, as immigrants and nonimmigrants, of such persons for 90 days from the date of this order…”

-The executive order refers to seven countries, Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen in a blanket measure.
+The executive order refers to seven countries, Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen, in a blanket measure.
 Supporters of the order point to the six similar bans that President Barack Obama issued executive orders banning immigrants and nonimmigrants as well.
 For the record, those six bans were as follows:

 — July 25, 2011.
 Barred those under a UN travel ban, or who broke 29 executive orders covering transactions with terrorists.